 - They are compatible with solar panels

-It is also important to consider the disadvantages of installing a storage combi boiler in your home.
-Here are a few disadvantages of a storage combi boiler:
+It is also important to consider the disadvantages of installing a storage combi boiler in your home.:

-- They are not a common boiler, so you may need to search for an engineer that is familiar with this system
+- They are not a common boiler, so you may need to search for an boiler installer that is familiar with this system.

 When to install a storage combi boiler